skip to content

 Tue 12noon (weeks 5–8)

 Why did people learn about human sexuality well into the 19th century from a book titled Aristotle's Masterpiece?
-How are Newtonian physics and slavery connected?
+How are Newtonian physics and enslavement connected?
 Do we need pictures to learn what the human body looks like?
 What did Ottomans think of the idea of a heliocentric universe?
 What is Enlightenment?
-How traditional is Chinese Traditional Medicine?
 And how should we write a medical history of worms?
 These are some of the questions that Paper 1 asks.

 Paper 1 considers scientific and medical knowledge in early modern period, including the Enlightenment, and covers a wide geographical space, focusing on a number of different societies and cultures.
 We examine how natural philosophers, healing women, artisans and men and women from a variety of backgrounds thought about the cosmos, the natural world, and the human body.
 We study what methods, media and instruments they used to study these phenomena.
 We also examine the institutions, practices and networks of knowledge production.

 We examine continuities and discontinuities in the history of science and medicine to learn how people over two millennia hoped to understand and transform the human and natural world.
-We discuss how Ancient knowledge remained a major source for European science and medicine throughout our period, and why Stephen Hawking still referred to Aristotle in his last book.
-We critically examine what it means to study early science and medicine from a global perspective, with examples ranging from early Ming China through Mughal India to colonial Latin America.
+We discuss how Ancient knowledge remained a major source for European science and medicine throughout our period.
+We critically examine what it means to study early science and medicine from a global perspective, with examples ranging from Mughal India to colonial Latin America.
 Last, but not least, we pay special attention to the question of how historical knowledge is produced.
 How do historians evaluate archival and printed sources, and how can one write a history of material objects, such as 18th-century obstetric models or exotic snakes bottled in a jar?

 Aims and learning outcomes